Coveo-Turbo/dependent-hierarchical-facet/README.md

 4. Include the component in your template as follows:

-Place the component after the last tab in the `coveo-tab-section`
+Place the component in your markup amongst your other facets under `coveo-facet-column`

 ```html
 <div class="CoveoDependentHierarchicalFacet"></div>